QEWD-Courier/Ripple-Qewd/README.md

      usermod -aG sudo ripple

-3) Use on of the installer scripts from this repo to create the QEWD/Node.js-based Ripple Middle Tier and UI.
+3) Use one of the installer scripts from this repo to create the QEWD/Node.js-based Ripple Middle Tier and UI.

 To install *qewd-ripple* with Redis as its database:

       cd ~
       wget https://raw.githubusercontent.com/RippleOSI/Qewd-Ripple/master/installer/install_ripple_redis.sh
       source install_ripple_redis.sh

+(NB: during the installation, you'll be asked for the settings it should use for Redis & IPTables setup.
+Just accept all the default values by pressing the *{Enter}* key when asked.)

 To install *qewd-ripple* with GT.M as its database: